asamuzaK/shareSNS/README.md

 [Share with SNS – Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/share-with-sns/ "Share with SNS – Add-ons for Firefox")

-## about:config

-Experimental features are used, so you need to activate the following settings.

-* set `svg.context-properties.content.enabled` to `true`.

 ## Usage

 * From the toolbar button or from the context menu (right-click), you can share page or link with SNS.